-CME Providers are required to update the AAFP application by logging in online, if additional dates/sites of this activity will take place.
-If the activity is continued for more than 12 months, a new application, review fee, and supporting information must be submitted for AAFP CME credit approval.
+CME providers are required to add new dates/sites of the activity to the AAFP application, when the specific information is not available at the time of application.
+If the activity is continued for more than 12 months, a new application, review fee, and supporting information must be submitted for AAFP credit approval.

 Approval of AAFP credit does not imply authorization to use the AAFP logo or name in any association with the activity, including activity materials, other than the authorized credit statement.